lenafaure/LMD-TeamProject2/encyclopedia-entry-4.md

 Specifies a fixed width in px, pt, cm, em, etc.

-Default value is 0 and negative Values are allowed.
+Default value is 0.
+Negative nalues are allowed.

 #### percentage